mrincodi/bookworm-solver/README.md

 Still very much incomplete!!

+For this to work, Eclipse (or whatever IDE is run on) needs to have permission to control the mouse.
+In Mac this usually this means starting it from the terminal  (/Applications/Eclipse.app/Contents/MacOS/eclipse) and giving these permissions:
+Security & Privacy -> Screen Recording -> Eclipse
+Security & Privacy -> Automation -> Terminal

+Description:

 There is a game called Bookworm (https://en.wikipedia.org/wiki/Bookworm_(video_game), https://kbhgames.com/game/bookworm-online).
 The game is about finding out the longest contiguous words in English on a board full of letters.
 My solution reads the screen, finds out the longest word and clicks the screen in the right places as to form that word.

 The solution follows this sequence: